 Northeastern University's Civil Engineering Program provides a broad-based, fundamental engineering curriculum that offers a rigorous yet flexible education.
-The curriculum's goal is to provide students with a solid background for careers and graduate education pertaining to engineering planning, design, and construction management.
+The goal of the curriculum for the Bachelor of Science in Civil Engineering is to provide students with a solid background for careers and graduate education pertaining to engineering planning, design, and construction management.

 Students begin their education by acquiring a common base of knowledge in engineering science that includes fundamental sciences and mathematics, structural mechanics, fluid mechanics, and environmental science.
 In the more advanced courses, students learn to design and analyze structures, building foundations, highways and other transit networks, hydraulic systems, water and wastewater treatment systems, and related civil and environmental engineering solutions.
 Students have a range of technical electives either to gain a broad base of courses in civil and environmental engineering or to concentrate in one of four civil engineering sub-disciplines, including environmental engineering, geotechnical/geoenvironmental, structural engineering, or transportation engineering.
 General electives are available to complement their engineering knowledge with valuable courses in the arts, languages, social sciences, public health, business, broader engineering and computer science disciplines, and related fields.

 The Civil Engineering curriculum culminates in a major semester-long capstone design project in the senior year.
 In this project, students are asked to apply their knowledge and experience to a real-world design problem and develop feasible solutions.

 Cooperative education (co-op) forms a fundamental component of the degree program for most Northeastern University students.
 Typical co-op experiences last six months, and both a five-year three-co-op and four-year two-co-op options are available.

 The department also offers B.S./M.S. degrees in which Northeastern undergraduate students may achieve an M.S. degree with one additional semester of study.